57 Xun4 巽

 The 3rd line

-Text: Frequent Xun (internal reforms or commands), (which is of) resentment.
+Repeating Xun (internal reforms or commands), which is of resentment.

 It vacillates without resolution.
 The internal reform can’t progress evenly so nothing is achieved.
 This will be resented.

-Commentary on the image: The resentment of frequent Xun, (which is due to the fact that one is) destitute of aspiration.
+Commentary on the image: The resentment of repeating Xun, which is because line 3 is destitute of aspiration.